 Each woman is provided with a case worker who assists the client to identify goals they want to achieve.
 These include:

-Education and employment – identifying current skills and knowledge and planning further development or employment or volunteer goals.
+- Education and employment; identifying current skills and knowledge and planning further development or employment goals

 Permanent Supported Accommodation Program

 The Permanent Supported Accommodation Program is home to 12 clients.
 Opened in February 2009, the program provides congregate living for women who have experienced long-term chronic mental illness, significant periods of institutional living and homelessness.